JeanVictor44/JeanVictor44/README.md

 <br>

 <h2 align="center">
-👨‍💻 Here are some technologies I use at work:
+👨‍💻 Here are some technologies I use:
 </h2>

 <p align="center">